-Acquira generally focuses on buying businesses that are nearing the end of the start-up phase while they are profitable but much of their success hinges on the owner-operator.
+Acquira generally focuses on buying businesses that are nearing the end of the start-up phase while they are profitable, but much of their success hinges on the owner-operator.
 The business already cashflows more than enough money to invest in building out the leadership team, and the succession is an ideal opportunity to do this.

 - Typically 50+ employees and $10M+ in revenue

-- Systems and procedure in place
+- Systems and procedures in place

 - 7:1 ratio of manager-to-technician

 - Everyone knows where the business is going, their role in getting there, and how success in that role is measured.